Velocidex/velociraptor-docs/content/docs/vql/_index.md

 without having to wait for the query to complete.

-This is possible because VQL queries are **asynchronous** - we do **not** calcaulte the entire result set of `myhashes` **before** using `myhashes` in another query, we simply pass the query itself and forward each row as needed.
+This is possible because VQL queries are **asynchronous** - we do **not** calculate the entire result set of `myhashes` **before** using `myhashes` in another query, we simply pass the query itself and forward each row as needed.

 ### Materialized LET expressions

-We saw before that a stored query does not in itself evaluate the query.
-Instead whenever the query is referenced, the query will be evaluated afresh.
+A stored query does not in itself evaluate the query.
+Instead the query will be evaluated whenever it is referenced.

 Sometimes this is not what we want to do.
 For example consider a query which takes a few seconds to run, but its output is not expected to